greguly/woocommerce-gold-price/readme.txt

 WC tested up to: 4.0.1
 Requires PHP: 5.2

-Adds Gold Price to WooCommerce plugin, tested up to WooCommerce 2.6.6
+Adds Gold Price to WooCommerce plugin, tested up to WooCommerce 4.0

 == Description ==

 ### Add Gold Price to WooCommerce

 This plugin enables easily changing prices of gold products, based on their weigth/purity and the gold value.

+### New

+Now one can also add a spread % value and/or a fee value.

 Please notice that WooCommerce must be installed and active.